iclectic/LearnOpenUSD/docs/composition-basics/default-prim.md

 ## What Is a Default Prim?

 ![Default Prim Definition](../images/foundations/DefaultPrim_Definition.webm)
 A default prim in OpenUSD is a top-level prim, or primitive, that is part of the layer metadata and serves as the primary entry point or root for a stage.
-Ihelps other parts of the system know where to start or what to focus on.
+It helps other parts of the system know where to start or what to focus on.

 ### How Does It Work?